History of Tel Aviv in Timeline

 December 2018: Construction of the Purple Line started

-2019: Population statistics
+2019: Population Statistics

-In 2019, the population of Tel Aviv was 89.9% Jewish, and 4.5% Arab; among Arabs, 82.8% were Muslim, 16.4% were Christian, and 0.8% were Druze.
-The remaining 5 percent were not classified by religion.
+In 2019, the population was 89.9% Jewish, and 4.5% Arab; among Arabs, 82.8% were Muslim, 16.4% were Christian, and 0.8% were Druze.

-2020: Tel Aviv had 140 kilometres of bicycle paths
+2020: Tel Aviv had 140 kilometers of bicycle paths

-By 2020, Tel Aviv had 140 kilometres of bicycle paths.
+By 2020, Tel Aviv had 140 kilometers of bicycle paths with plans to reach 300 km by 2025.

-2021: Tel Aviv ranked most expensive city
+2021: Tel Aviv ranked as world's most expensive city

 In 2021, Tel Aviv became the world's most expensive city to live in, according to the Economist Intelligence Unit.